talhapythoneer/realtor_property_scraper/README.md

 # realtor_property_scraper
-This script is built to scrape property data from [realtor](https://www.realtor.com/realestateandhomes-search/).
+This script is built to scrape property data from [realtor](https://www.realtor.com/realestateandhomes-search/) for property listings.
 We have used ScrapingBee to render JS on this website.
 It scrapes listings for targetted postal codes from targetCodes.txt file.

 # Setup:
 This script is written in python using following libraries: